upf-gti/SignBank/README.md

 TODOS
 - Creacio usuaris
-- Add priority in examples and definitions
 - If gloss dont exist, go back to search
 - If validation runs, and fails, and user is in admin route, send him to search
-- Priority videos not working correctly
 - Pantalla de gestion de entradas
-- Click on the entire gloss seearch result